Overview–About the Book

 Arriving at Truth–Knowing if our Understanding is Correct With so much information at our disposal, it can be difficult to know what is right or true.
 The final chapter clearly outlines why dreams seem enigmatic and how we know if our understanding is correct.
 It offers several guides and suggestions for arriving and knowing personal truth.

 BOOK SYNOPSIS Dreamwork Uncovered provides everything the reader needs to become experts of their dreams.
-Everyone is here to clean up karma, sins or spiritual debts while simultaneously enacting their dharma or destiny.
+Everyone is here to work through negative karma, sins or spiritual debts while simultaneously enacting their dharma or destiny.
 Everyone is a complex combination of light and dark and every single dream is either helping us clear up karma or carry out our dharma, destiny or path.
 The book explains how dreams are essentially the soul having experiences in different dimensions to help the dreamer evolve.
 Dreams are like movies or simulations helping us work through the challenges of life.
-It describes how the soul often travels forward in time creating deja vu experiences.
 Readers are given step by step instructions on how to remember dreams and keep a dream journal.
 An historical perspective on dreams is provided.
 There is a fascinating chapter on famous dreamers and how their dreams changed the world.
 Readers learn how dreams were revered in ancient times and why they fell from grace.
 The fascinating process of sleep is revealed.
-The reader learns what happens to their body during the beta, alpha, theta and delta stages of sleep.
-They learn how much sleep we need, what happens when we’re sleep deprived, the unique sleep requirements of teenagers, and how to catch up on lost sleep.
+We learn what happens to our body during the beta, alpha, theta and delta stages of sleep, how much sleep we need, what happens when we’re sleep deprived, the unique sleep requirements of teenagers, and how to catch up on lost sleep.
 The underlying reasons for all sleep disturbances such as reoccurring dreams, nightmares, sleepwalking are explained.
-Proven techniques are given to cast out all demons of sleep.
 With this foundation in place readers learn the actual techniques or keys to begin the process of decoding dreams.
 They become acquainted with the 29 most common dream symbols.
-Many examples of actual dreams and their meaning are provided.
-Readers learn how to recognize a good dream dictionary.
+Several examples of dreams and their meaning are provided.
+Readers learn how to recognize which dream dictionaries are credible and will assist them in finding the truth behind their dreams.
 Finally personal truth in dreams is discussed providing insights and techniques for each dreamer to know whether their understanding is correct.

 SAMPLE DREAM AND ITS MEANING The Frustrated Frog